k98kurz/mycelium-network-specification/draft-spec.md

 - Ring: a group of peers sharing links configured in a ring topology.
-- Hub-and-Spoke: a group of peers organized in a hierarchical structure with a central router providing routing services to its client hosts; a hub-and-spoke network may be organized as a multilayer network, or it may be a simple network with a central router bridging to other networks.
+- Hub-and-Spoke: a group of peers organized in a hierarchical structure with a central router providing routing services to its client hosts; a hub-and-spoke network may be organized as a multilevel network, or it may be a simple network with a central router bridging to other networks.

 An autonomous network can be configured for a single link or a set of links with